ajohnson7458/volante/README.md

   },
   updated() {
     // called automatically after props are updated in response to the
-    // 'ExampleSpoke.update' event (see props) or config file this.someMethod(this.someProp);
+    // config file or real-time by the 'ExampleSpoke.update' event this.someMethod(this.someProp);
   },
   methods: {